 Caring for dry skin

 If your baby has dry skin, don't use any kind of moisturising product without asking your healthcare team for advice.
-You can gradually start introducing gentle baby products and wipes as your baby becomes older and his skin more robust.
+You can gradually start introducing gentle baby products and wipes as your baby becomes older and their skin more robust.

 The following organisations can give you more information about the topics covered in this section.